loopbackio/loopback-next/extensions/authentication-jwt/README.md

 controller with endpoints `/login`, `/refreshlogin`, `/refresh` and `/whoAmI`.

-Before using the below snippet do not forget to inject below repositories and bindingings
-in your controller's constructor
+Before using the below snippet do not forget to inject below repositories and bindings in your controller's constructor

 ```ts
     @inject(TokenServiceBindings.TOKEN_SERVICE)